Spilled Adderall pills from prescription bottle next to glasses and notepad, illustrating addiction and treatment

 Can Adderall change your personality?

-Adderall will affect everyone differently.
-It may cause changes to your personality if it disagrees with you or is prescribed in very high doses.
+Adderall will affect everyone differently, and it may cause changes to your personality if it disagrees with you or is prescribed in very high doses.
 A personality change is much more likely to happen when it is abused.
 With stimulant abuse, you are likely to experience mood swings, which may impact the people around you.

 Is it safe to drink alcohol whilst taking Adderall?